 - PLUS Team retreat

-Students selected for the Orientation PLUS team will serve as the university’s official student representatives for new students and their families during both SOAR and New Student Week programs.
-Attendance at all programs is required.
+Students selected for the Orientation PLUS team will serve as the university’s official student representatives for new students and their families during both SOAR and Fall Orientation programs.

 Members of the Orientation PLUS team will: